 Optimizing local SEO contributes to better brand visibility and reputation

-Another part of local SEO is reputation management.
+Another part of local SEO marketing is reputation management.
 This involves managing feedback, reviews, or comments left about your business or products on review sites such as Yelp or Angie’s List, as well as social media sites where your audience might be able to reach you.
 Reviews are often visible in local SEO results, and if you have reviews, comments, or questions not being addressed, it can be damaging for your business.